broswen/ring/README.md

 - [x] create functions to merge register and registers
 - [x] handle GET and PUT on nodes with local registers state
 - [x] handle ratelimited gossip and PATCH with flush
+- [ ] handle gossip on GET requests to keep node updated